abhinavsaraswatt/plag_check/readme.md

 7. one more benefit of this tool is: it also review of big big pdfs.
 8. add feature which can skip pdf check if ctrl c is pressed.?????DONE
 9. adding feature which check size of data to be extracted from particular link???DONE
+10. in consecutive matches, also print remaining non checking urls???DONE